paavani/howto/markdown.md

-##Markdown
+## Markdown
-	Markdown is a way to style text on the web.
-You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
-Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or * mostly we can use in GITHUB  and BITBUCKET
+Markdown is a way to style text on the web.You control the display of the document.formatting words as bold or italic,adding images,and creating lists are just a few of the things we can do with Markdown.
+Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *
+	mostly we can use in GITHUB  and BITBUCKET

 	Save: Files with the .md or .markdown extension

-##Headers
+## Headers

 ```
 # H1